Policy 309 - Conflict Resolution

 For the purposes of this document the words conflict, dispute, problem, and complaint will be used interchangeably.

 All regular and fixed-term staff members who have successfully completed the introductory evaluation period are eligible to utilize the process.
-Regular and fixed term staff members who have not successfully completed the introductory evaluation period may utilize the process through the Human Resources review level only.
 Faculty may choose to engage in this process in the event of a faculty/staff dispute.
 Students may be allowed to participate in the process in the event of a student/staff dispute.
 This policy does not apply to staff members of a bargaining unit represented by a union.

 Conflict resolution addresses workplace problems, disputes, or complaints which claim a violation or misapplication of University policies, regularly followed practices, Statement of Purpose, Guiding Principles, or Fundamental Values.